-of waste volumes in Europe are disposed at landfills, a practice deemed as the least of waste volumes in the US are going to landfills, indicating it is lagging further behind2
+of waste volumes in Europe are disposed % at landfills, a practice deemed as the least preferable solution1

 How does Bollegraaf help?

 CO2 emissions from the materials system make up 1/3 of global emissions, harming biodiversity and depleting resources.
 The EU deems landfilling least preferable and is currently drafting stricter regulations.
 Wasteto-resource efforts are hindered by low volume, poor feedstock quality, and insufficient recycling capacity.